MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

         --threads $SLURM_CPUS_PER_TASK
 ```

-Wheen you are sure everything is ok, submit thee job with `sbatch`.
+Wheen you are sure everything is ok, submit the job with `sbatch`.

 ```bash
 sbatch scripts/YOUR_SCRIPT.sh